-• A cross or other Christian symbol

-These may be purchased by the PTA or local parish ...or made by the children or parents.
-How about a cross from another culture?
-An Ichthys is an easy symbol for the children to know and can be displayed in a number of ways, as hangings, or on windows.
+• A cross from other cultures or other Christian symbol These may be purchased by the PTA or local parish ...or made by the students or parents.
+An Ichthys is an easy symbol for the students to know and can be displayed in a number of ways, as hangings, or on windows.

-• A reference to the Christian season

-e.g. an advent calendar (not 'count down to Christmas') - Fairtrade or made by the children; a lent project ('love life, live lent') or a Saint's day, Harvest thoughts ...or any part of the Christian year.
+• A reference to the Christian season e.g. an advent calendar (not 'count down to Christmas') - Fairtrade or made by the students; a lent project ('love life, live lent') or a Saint's day, Harvest thoughts ...or any part of the Christian year.

-• A reference to a Christian Issue
+A reference to a Christian Issue